ardilamorin/ardilamorin.github.io/_posts/2018-03-24-ux-healthcare-designing-peoplewho.md

 In 2011, people with an illness basically didn’t have a secure place where to communicate with others, and people around them had a hard time finding reliable information regarding the illness.

 I was part of the the small team of four that started this amazing journey to create a new kind of digital platform for patients
-(If you are just interested in the UX aspects of the solution click here)

 ### The project
 While working at Saatchi & Saatchi Health, I was asked to participate in a new kind of web platform, a platform for patients with a chronic illness.
 At first it sounded dull and full of constraints, and full of constraints it was, but not dull.